vizia/vizia-book/src/walkthrough/introduction.md

 # What is Declarative UI?

-The first thing you need to understand if you're reading this book from start to finishis that your intuition for how to write a GUI program may not align with the way Vizia is designed.
+The first thing you need to understand if you're reading this book from start to finish, is that your intuition for how to write a GUI program may not align with the way Vizia is designed.
 This isn't to say that Vizia isn't intuitive to use, it just uses a paradigm which is not the same as the most common GUI frameworks.

 Vizia is a _declarative UI framework_.